Walia-LLM: Enhancing Amharic-LLaMA by Integrating Task-Specific and Generative Datasets: Conclusion and Future Works

 \section{Conclusion and Future Works}

 In this work, we created Amharic instruction fine-tuning dataset, evaluated the performance of existing and our fine-tuned models in the new dataset, and explored the effect of carefully curated datasets on the models' performance.
-We observed a possibility of reusing task-specific datasets to improve the generation and task performance of the existing \textsc{Llama-2}-amharic model.
+We observed a possibility of reusing task-specific datasets to improve the generation and task performance of the existing \textsc{Llama-2}-Amharic model.

 Our data generation pipeline that generates instruction datasets from task datasets can be used for the generation of similar datasets for other languages given template instructions.
-We are working on this kind of dataset for all languages included in MasakaNER \citep{adelani2021masakhaner}, MasakhaNews \citep{adelani2023masakhanews}, AfriSenti \citep{muhammad2023afrisenti} and more to improve multilingual LLaMA models.
+We are working on this kind of dataset for all languages included in MasakaNER \citep{adelani2021masakhaner}, MasakhaNews \citep{adelani2023masakhanews}, AfriSenti \citep{muhammad2023afrisenti} and more to improve multilingual \textsc{Llama} models.
 We plan to open-source the instruction datasets with the generation code.

-Moving forward, we aim to enhance both the quality and volume of the data utilized.
+Moving forward, we aim to improve both the quality and volume of the data utilized.
 Task-specific dataset creations are meant to complement, not replace, language-specific instruction dataset creations, and we plan to work on creating quality instruction datasets in addition to using existing task datasets.
-As discussed in section \ref{Evaluation}, we also plan to explore the relevance of and incorporate LLMs to evaluate our LLMs.
+We also plan to explore the relevance of using LLMs for evaluation in low-resource languages like Amharic and incorporate LLMs to evaluate our LLMs.